This post was most recently updated on April 12th, 2023

 I would argue that no homestead is complete without a cold store of some description.
 Usually these days it consists of an old-school root cellar, but I have heard of people even re-building an old ice house on a property in the UK.

-A root cellar is exactly that, a place dug in to the ground that remains cool and humid, perfect for food storage, especially your root crops and some other fruits and vegetables without needing to be canned or refrigerated.
+A root cellar is exactly that, a place dug in to the ground that remains cool and humid, perfect for storage , especially your root crops and some other fruits and without needing to be canned or refrigerated.

 An ice house is equally well insulated, usually built of very thick stone walls, buried in the earth.
 When the snow comes, it is gathered up and placed in the ice house.
 As it compacts down it forms a thick layer of ice that will last many months after the snow outside has melted.
 Embrace your inner pioneer and maybe an ice house is an option for your homestead.

 The great Agenda 2030 wants people off of the land, and in to “smart cities”.
-This will mean, that under some ruling or other, they will start limiting services to the rural areas – be it climate change, or money saving, a cyber attack or some other disaster.
-Basically, if you want to be self reliant, and survive out in the rural areas, you should be aiming to go totally off grid.
+This will mean, that under some ruling or other, they will start limiting services to the rural areas – be it climate change, or money saving , a cyber attack or some other disaster.
+Basically, if you want to be self reliant, and survive out in the rural areas, you should be aiming to go totally off .

-We have a 9 kW system and a 12kWh battery and a 3kW inverter.
-We have decided that in the future we will upgrade to a 5kW inverter and add an additional battery pack.
-If the grid went down, we can survive off what we have with some careful management, but the extra battery and inverter capacity would be helpful.
+We have a 20 kW system and a 25kWh battery and a 5kW inverter.
+If the went down, we can survive off what we have with some careful management, but the extra battery capacity would be helpful.

 11. Have a water source and pump

 Water is the source of life.
 Without it you have no hope of living for very long.
 You can add a simple rain barrel to one of your down pipes to at least have some water of your own.